 Even thought this was a untradtional breakfast, I thought bacon would still be a nice addition.
 However, strips of bacon on a plate just won’t do for this meal, so I decided to add the bacon right into our waffles!
-I cooked a package of bacon and then roughly chopped it into pieces.
-I sprinkled some bacon into each section on my waffle maker and then added a regular waffle batter right on top.
+Check out my post on how to make your own Easy Bacon Waffles.

 Waffles need syrup, right?
 Well, in addition to the balsamic strawberry sauce, I also made a homemade caramel sauce (I used Ina Garten’s Caramel Sauce recipe).
 I also bought First Street Chocolate Syrup and First Street Boysenberry Syrup.
 Smart & Final has a 6-pack of dispenser bottles that is very inexpensive, so rather than having the actual product bottles on our table, I poured the syrups into the bottles.

 The dispenser bottles are so inexpensive and I like how they give a unified look to a party table.
 Later, I ended up wrapping a bit of colored paper around each bottle to dress them up a bit.

 We also had lots of sundae toppings, like sprinkles, nuts, granola, and cherries.
 Those were placed in plastic souffle cups and displayed on a small cupcake stand.